mediaexplorer74/WPR/README.md

 - AirShip_Challenge -- only black screen (cryptographic functions emulation damaged.. idk)
 - BulletAsylum -- 50 / 50 (strange memory viol. access when start level + change song /music play! )
 - All Android-related parts of WPR code are deleted.
 Android code available only in/at obsolete *master* branch.
-- Thinking of/about switch from Avalonia to Uno / Xamarin Forms / MAUI...
-- Desktop notification damaged , sadly
-- Android deals not repaired
+- Desktop notifications repaired (by only for Windows... not Android)… Android part not of soltion repaired yet, so only WPR-Windows "touched by me" at now...
-- Some Trae AI experimental refactoring applied (Main windows UI only...)
+- Some Trae AI experimental "UI improvements applied ("Two small Run and Uninstall" icons added to main/larg icon in app/game list).
+- App Uninstall item added to popup/context menu.

 ## Tech. details
 - Newest VS 2022 Preview used to "assemble" (build) this "dev branch"
 - I think that WPR "dev edition" incompatible with Win10 because of .NET 8...
-So, fresh Windows 11 OS needed to run WPR-0.0.7 (however, some reduced Windows 11 Tiny is goode choice even for 15-year-old retro-notebooks...
+So, fresh Windows 11 OS needed to run WPR (however, some reduced Windows 11 Tiny is goode choice even for 15-year-old retro-notebooks...
 Sony Vaio, etc.)))

 ## Bugs and mini-FAQs
 - Some games will requre touch screen.
 In WPR 0.0.7, touch taps emulation (via mouse) is not full (or not present, idk).
 Example: Skulls of the Shogun.